Betalin Therapeutics‘ Micro Pancreas will be tested on humans within 12 months.

 The new technique has demonstrated success in animal trials and the research team are keen to test how well the system works in humans.

 Dr. Nikolai Kunicher, CEO of Jerusalem-based Betalin Therapeutics, claims the product could be available to people with diabetes within five years.

 So far $3.5 million has been raised by Betalin Therapeutics and the company is seeking a further $5 million before the study on humans starts, with each biological artificial pancreas due to cost about $50,000 per participant.

 The Betalin team includes Sidney Altman, who won the 1989 Nobel Prize for chemistry.
-He and his mother have type 2 diabetes and he lost his brother to the condition.
+Speaking to The Jerusalem Post, he said both himself and his mum have type 2 diabetes and he lost his brother to the condition.

 The researchers are developing the bio-artificial pancreas with a view towards treating type 1 diabetes.
 A number of research teams are working on methods using living islet cells but, so far, there have been difficulties in keeping living cells alive within the body for people with type 1.
 It is a challenge because living islet cells require oxygen but also need to be protected from the autoimmune response of type 1 diabetes, that tries to kill insulin-producing cells.

 Dr. Avi Treves, who leads Betalin’s research and development, said the biological pancreas is a stage ahead of the Edmonton Protocol, which is the method of implantation of pancreatic islets.